A Tip Mount for Transporting Sensors and Tools using Soft Growing Robots: Proposed Tip Mount Design

-\paragraph{Retraction} During retraction, the desired operation was that the pressure in the soft robot body would be set low enough to require minimal retraction forces applied on the robot tail but high enough to pressurize the robot body enough to allow easy sliding of the robot body material between the magnets in the hooking mechanism.
-The motor in the base would be run at high enough voltage to take in the slack in the tail but not so high that buckling occurred during retraction, and the motors at the tip would provide the rest of the necessary forces to retract.
-To achieve this, we set the voltage of the motor in the robot base to the highest voltage in the retraction direction before the straight robot body began to buckle at the pressure we used for retraction, and we set the voltage of the motor in the retraction device based on the joystick input to be between the highest voltage in the retraction direction before the motor began spinning with no load applied and the highest allowable voltage.
-Using this control method, the soft robot body with our tip mount attached is able to retract at a maximum speed of 5~cm/s.
+\paragraph{Retraction} During retraction, the pressure in the soft robot body was set (using the joystick) as low as possible while keeping the robot body pressurized (approximately 7~kPa), to allow easy sliding of the robot body material between the magnets while limiting the retraction force.
+The motors in the base were run with enough force to take in the slack in the tail but not to buckle the body, and the motors in the retraction device provided the rest of the necessary force to retract.
+To achieve this, we set the voltage of the motor in the robot base to the highest voltage before the straight robot body began to buckle at the retraction pressure (9.4~V), and the voltage of the motors in the retraction device based on the joystick, between 2.4~V and 15~V. Using this control method, the soft robot body with our tip mount attached is able to retract at the same maximum speed as growth: 5~cm/s.